 The first step to decide on the number of bricks you will use up is to consider what surface you want to cover with them.
 In order to do it by yourself you have to calculate:

 - The area that a single brick covers (the "depth" of a brick is irrelevant in the calculation).

 - The size of the wall (again, it's only surface that matters, we don't care how thick the wall is).
 You may provide the width and the length OR go straight for the square footage.

 The brick calculator will estimate how many bricks you need.
 What's more, there is a function which counts the wastage, that means the percentage of the bricks which can be destroyed.
 As a result, the brick calculator provides you with 2 numbers.
 The first one tells how many bricks you would need to build a wall of particular dimensions, while the second one shows how many bricks you need while taking into account inevitable wastage.

-Mortar calculator is a useful tool for every builder no matter his level of experience.
-This application makes it easy to calculate how many bricks or other materials you need to finish particular work.
-With mortar calculator you can avoid buying too large or too small amount of material.
-Thus you save your money because you don't have to pay for the excess of ordering too much, or deal with the delay and hassle that comes with needing to reorder.
-There are, of course, different ways to count it; however, the more accurate the estimation is, the better for you.
+Mortar calculator is a useful tool for every builder no matter their level of experience.
+This application makes it easy to calculate how many bricks (or any other material) you need to finish a particular job.
+That means that this mortar calculator will help you avoid buying too many or too few of the material you need, saving you your time and money.
+Imagine the effort you'll save if you avoid paying for excess, and having to deal with the delay and hassle that comes with needing to reorder.
+There are, of course, many different ways to estimate the number you need, but the more accurate the estimation is, the better it is for you.

-If you're involved with interior decorating, and need to know how many tiles you need to cover a wall or room, you'll be better off using our dedicated tile calculator, which does the same thing, only for tiles.
-You can also estimate the usage of other buildings materials.
-If you want to plan how much cement you will need to buy, check our concrete calculator.
+If you're involved in interior decorating, and need to know how many tiles you need to cover a wall or room, you'll be better off using our dedicated tile calculator which does the same thing, only for tiles.
+You can also estimate the usage of other buildings materials; if you want to plan how much cement you will need to buy when redoing your garden, check out our concrete calculator.